Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

-ttt_mercenary_starting_health               100     // The amount of health the mercenary starts with ttt_veteran_starting_health                 100     // The amount of health the veteran starts with ttt_doctor_starting_health                  100     // The amount of health the doctor starts with ttt_jester_starting_health                  100     // The amount of health the jester starts with ttt_swapper_starting_health                 100     // The amount of health the swapper starts with ttt_clown_starting_health                   100     // The amount of health the clown starts with
+ttt_mercenary_starting_health               100     // The amount of health the mercenary starts with ttt_veteran_starting_health                 100     // The amount of health the veteran starts with ttt_doctor_starting_health                  100     // The amount of health the doctor starts with ttt_trickster_starting_health               100     // The amount of health the trickster starts with ttt_jester_starting_health                  100     // The amount of health the jester starts with ttt_swapper_starting_health                 100     // The amount of health the swapper starts with ttt_clown_starting_health                   100     // The amount of health the clown starts with